PowerBiDevCamp/TenantManagement/README.md

 To set up the **TenantManagement** application for testing, you will need to configure a Microsoft 365 envviroment by completing the following tasks.

-1. Create a Security Group in Azure AD named **Power BI Apps**
+1. Create an Azure AD security group named **Power BI Apps**
-2. Configure Power BI Tenant-Level Settings for Service Principal Access
+2. Configure Power BI tenant-level settings for service principal access
 3. Create the Azure AD Application for the **TenantManagement** Application

 The following three sections will step through each of these setup